Information for PGS givers

 - Roll it out to everybody

 Still confused?
-There's a menu of materials which you can obtain here or, if you would like to speak to somebody, call John Sherlock on 01273 425685.
+There's a menu of materials which you can obtain here or, if you would like to speak to somebody, call John Kemp on 01273 425797.

 Remember: signing up to the PGS is no substitute for a well managed Stewardship initiative.
 We've found that the change of system 'nudges' donors to reflect on their giving, but for best results think about some kind of campaign.
 Follow this link for ideas.

 Thank you to all our PGS parishes for taking part in the survey.
-During 2017 the PGS office will introduce a modified method of remitting money to PCC bank accounts, reducing the risk of a late refund of Gift Aid from HMRC.
+The PGS office has now introduced a modified method of remitting money to PCC bank accounts, reducing the risk of a late refund of Gift Aid from HMRC.